Modular polynomials via isogeny volcanoes

 Asymptotically, we expect to be able to reduce the height bound $B_l$ by a factor of $\deg_X\Psi^{\mathfrak{f}}/\deg_j\Psi^{\mathfrak{f}}=72$ when computing $\Phi_l^\mathfrak{f}$.
 One can derive an explicit bound along the lines of~(\ref{gamma2height}), but this tends to overestimate the $O(l)$ term quite significantly, so in practice for large $l$ we use the heuristic bound

 which has been verified for every prime $l$ between 2400 and 10000.
 The modular polynomial $\Phi_l^{\mathfrak{f}}$ is also sparse: the coefficient of $X^aY^b$ can be nonzero only when

 as shown in~\cite[p.~266]{Weber:Algebra}.
 Thus $\Phi_l^\mathfrak{f}$ is roughly $72\cdot24=1728$ times smaller than $\Phi_l$.
-By applying the technique described above for $\gamma_2$, \emph{mutatis mutandi}, we can actually compute $\Phi_l^\mathfrak{f}$ more than 1728 times faster than $\Phi_l$ for large values of $l$, as may be seen in see Table~2 of Section~\ref{results}.
-When applying Algorithm~\ref{alg2}, we now insist that the $\O$ have discriminant $D\equiv 1\bmod 8$ and $3\nmid D$, since the Weber function yields class invariants in (at least) this case, see ~\cite{Gee:GeneratingClassFields}, for example.
+By applying the technique described above for $\gamma_2$, \emph{mutatis mutandis}, we can actually compute $\Phi_l^\mathfrak{f}$ more than 1728 times faster than $\Phi_l$ for large values of $l$, as may be seen in Table~2 of Section~\ref{results}.
+When applying Algorithm~\ref{alg2}, we now insist that the order $\O$ have discriminant $D\equiv 1\bmod 8$ and $3\nmid D$, since the Weber function yields class invariants in (at least) this case, see ~\cite{Gee:GeneratingClassFields}, for example.

-Since $-\mathfrak{f}$ will also yield class invariants for~$\O$, the polynomial $\Psi^\mathfrak{f}(X,j_0)$ will always have at least {\it two\/} roots.
+Since $-\mathfrak{f}$ will also yield class invariants for~$\O$, the polynomial $\Psi^\mathfrak{f}(X,j_0)$ will always have at least {\it two\/} roots in $\Fp$.
 The following lemma tells us that we can impose a congruence condition on~$p$ to ensure that we have exactly two roots.

 \begin{lemma} Let $p\equiv 11\bmod 12$ be prime and let $j_0$ be the $j$-invariant of an elliptic curve $E/\Fp$ with $\End(E)$ isomorphic to an imaginary quadratic order $\O$ with discriminant $D\equiv 1\bmod 8$ and $3\nmid D$.
 Then $\Psi^\mathfrak{f}(X,j_0)\in\Fp[X]$ has exactly two roots in $\Fp$, and these are of the form $x_0$ and $-x_0$. \end{lemma}